jason-lieb/Portfolio/README.md

 ## Description

-A React and Bootstrap portfolio that highlights my skills and best projects
+A React and Bootstrap portfolio that highlights my skills and projects

 ## Deployed Portfolio